cameliaaaa/wordpress-petshow/README.md

 -	Do not know how to make the website being attractive to readers
 -	Do not know how to analyze the data to improve the website
--	Do not know how to keep the current readers and attract new readers Plugin choice:
+-	Do not know how to keep the current readers and attract new readers (Plugin choice):
+SEO plugin:
--	SEO plugin: that can give overall scores on the readability and presentation on the post and also make search engineer easy to crawl your website.
+- that can give overall scores on the readability and presentation on the post and also make search engineer easy to crawl your website.
 Which enable your website to be easily found by your reader.
 -	SEO plugin also improve your posts to make it easy to read.
 Set up the SEO plugin
 -	Install the yoast SEO plugin and activate it , go to the setting to turn all the options on
 -	Then manipulate the search appearance
-Plugin chosen:
+(Plugin chosen):
+Analytical plugin
--	Analytical plugin,it will help to find how visitors visit the blog and help to improve from the data to attract new visitors and keep the current readers.
+- it will help to find how visitors visit the blog and help to improve from the data to attract new visitors and keep the current readers.
 -	Analyze the visiting and reading to improve the website
 -	Analyze the user’s behavior to help improve the website